The Principia Rewrite

 No. Because we want to typeset Principia pleasingly, we are also creating a LaTeX

 package for typesetting Principia’s idiosyncratic notation, which is no longer included in standard typesetting engines.
-We have already published a principia
+We have already published an early version of the principia

 package on CTAN

-that covers all notations occurring in Volume I of Principia.
-We will extend it to Volumes II and III in due course.
+that covers many of the notations occurring in Volume I of Principia.
+We will publish an updated package that allows for reproducing the entirety of Principia’s notations in due course.

 We also want to create a subway-style map of Principia that allows one to click a theorem and see where it is used, what is used to prove it, and so on.
 One will be able to survey the text of Principia for the first time.
 So we are also marking up Principia’s theorems and proof sketches, and the Coq